gicentre/litvis/documents/tutorials/dataTutorials/datalogParsing.md

         ]
 ```

-An atom is a named relation of terms:
+An atom is a named relation of terms where a list of terms is comma-separated and enclosed in parentheses.
+We can handle this compactly using the [sequence](https://package.elm-lang.org/packages/elm/parser/latest/Parser#sequence) parser designed for parsing lists of items.

 ```elm {l}
 atom : Parser Atom